olofd/react-native-photos-framework/README.md

 Check that it is there after the install or update it's value from the default:
 `Using photo library to select pictures`

 ###2016-10-24 Under heavy development right now.
-Feel free to try out and file a issue if anything does not work as expected/documented.
+Feel free to try out and file an issue if anything does not work as expected/documented.

-# Retrieving photos/videos/audio:
+# Retrieving Assets (photos/videos/audio):
 ~~~~
 import RNPhotosFramework from 'react-native-photos-framework';